fabiobedeschi/eclipse-clp/README.md

 > Points 1,2 and 3 can be achieved just by typing `make` or `make init`

+## Usage

+Write your code and place into the `src/` folder.
+Then load it in `eclipse` and execute.

+> Any file in `src/` will be ignored by git unless it's name starts with the `example` keyword.
+This is used to simplify the docker mount of the `src/` dir and at the same time prevent unwanted file additions to the codebase.

 ### Notes

+Additional commands:

 - `make doc` if you want to get the documentation available on your host
 - `make bash` to use the same container with a `bash` shell